csnoboa/clone_twitter/README.md

 ![](compare_create_account.png)
 ![](compare_perfil.png)

-You can download the application and install it on your phone (Android) at: build\app\outputs\flutter-apk\app-release.apk
+You can download the application and install it on your phone (Android): app-release.apk

 Or see the images based to build the app in the folder: images\original